oemof/tespy/doc/getting_started/tutorial_heat_pump.rst

 specific heat flow.
 From figure 1 you can determine the components of the consumer system: condenser, pump and the consumer (heat-exchanger-simple).
 Additionally we need a source and a sink for the consumer and the heat pump circuit respectively.
+We will import all necessary components already in the first step, so the imports will not need further adjustment

 We label the sink for the coolant "valve", as for our next calculation the valve (labeled "valve") will be attached there.
 In this way, the fluid properties can be initialised by csv at the interface-connection, too.

 .. code-block:: python

-    from tespy.components import sink, source, condenser, pump, heat_excanger_simple
+    from tespy.components import (source, sink, cycle_closer,
+                                  valve, drum, pump, compressor,
+                                  condenser, heat_exchanger_simple,
+                                  heat_exchanger)

     # sources & sinks

     c_in = source('coolant in')
-    cb = source('consumer back flow')
-    cf = sink('consumer feed flow')
+    cons_closer = cycle_closer('consumer cycle closer')

     va = sink('valve')